 Students must fulfill all of the state general distribution requirements.
 In addition, students must take the following Educational Studies courses:

-- EDUC 014: Introduction to Education
+- EDUC 014.
+Pedagogy and Power: Introduction to Education

-- EDUC/PSYC 021: Educational Psychology
+- EDUC/PSYC 021.
+Educational Psychology

-- EDUC 042: Teaching Diverse Young Learners
+- EDUC 042.
+Teaching Diverse Young Learners

-- EDUC/PSYC 026: Special Education
+- EDUC/PSYC 026.
+Special Education

-- Elementary Certification candidates complete one semester of student teaching, which consists of EDUC 092: Curriculum and Methods (2 credits) and EDUC 093: Practice Teaching (2 credits)
+- Elementary Certification candidates complete one semester of student teaching, which consists of EDUC 092: Curriculum and Methods (2 credits) and EDUC 093.
+Practice Teaching (2 credits)

-Students must consult with Swarthmore's chair of the Educational Studies regarding their program of study to ensure that it includes a representative distribution of English, social studies, math, and science coursework for the 4-8 certificate.
+Students must consult with Swarthmore's chair of Educational Studies regarding their program of study to ensure that it includes a representative distribution of English, social studies, math, and science coursework for the 4-8 certificate.